 A Beast Beneath The Beauty

 A long hood, short rear deck design has been a Mazda signature proportion, and it works extremely well with the CX-5.
-Two years may have passed, but the CX-5’s still arguably better looking than even some premium SUVs.
+Two years may have passed, but the CX-5 is still arguably better looking than even some premium SUVs.
 It even shares many similar proportions with the Maserati Levante.
 Huge praises then for what is still an SUV that starts at a little over P1.6 million.
 The way the LED headlights cleanly merge with the wide grille remains to be one of my most favorite design aspects.
 The side is free from fussy character lines, and as a result, the CX-5’s side profile is clean and sensuous.
-As with most Mazdas, the exterior looks at its best when dressed with its signature Soul Red Crystal paint.
+As with most Mazdas, the exterior looks at its best when dressed with the brand’s signature Soul Red Crystal paint.

-The interior oozes luxury and quality.
+The interior oozes in luxury and quality.
 I mean, just look at it.
 It’ll take a lot of effort for you to find an ounce of cheap brittle plastic.
 In most places, it even puts to shame a lot of entry-level premium SUVs.
 Car manufacturers, take note.
 This is what an interior should feel like.
 All the buttons and switches feel crisp and well damped.
 It’s not all about aesthetics though.
 The front quarters have been well thought out.
 There are cupholders and generously large storage bins.
 Plus, the glove box is even lined with felt.
 Analog gauges with a crisp color TFT LCD multi-information display provide a spendy upmarket look, even when compared to some rivals that now utilize a fully digital instrument cluster.

 The MZD Connect infotainment system is still my most favorite infotainment system since I heavily prefer using a rotary knob controller than being dependent on a touch screen.
 Unfortunately, Apple CarPlay and Android Auto are not available.
 On the upside, a 10-speaker Bose sound system provides excellent sound regardless of your music source.